-A full-time employee is a person who works thirty five (35) hours per week averaged over a four (4) week cycle.
+A full-time employee is a person who works thirty-two and one half (32.5) hours per week averaged over a four (4) week cycle.

 Part -Time Employee

 A part-time employee is a person who works less than a full-time employee on regular days.